 ■ must be safe after oral administration.

-■ Insulin should be available for interaction with cell surface receptors and captured by lymphatic cells, or pass through or be entrapped in the lymph nodes or transferred to the systemic circulation, provided that the particles remain as such and particle size will be acceptable up to a limit13.
+■ Insulin should be available for interaction with cell surface receptors and captured by lymphatic cells, or pass through or be entrapped in the lymph nodes or transferred to the systemic circulation, provided that the particles remain as such and particle size within acceptable limit13.

 DIVERSE CARRIERS USED FOR NON INVASIVE DRUG DELIVERY OF INSULIN